 If you love minimalism and want a kitchen backsplash that’s easy to maintain (because let’s face it, life’s too short for scrubbing too much grout! :)), we’ve got you covered.

+Even when you are researching how to make your kitchen look expensive, the right backsplash is often the “secret ingredient” that ties the whole aesthetic together.
 With over a decade of experience, we can show you how these 10 kitchen backsplash ideas can transform your kitchen into your dream space.

 #1 Kitchen backsplash idea: Using White Marble with Gold Veins